-Our day ends up in the small village of Moni, the base for the trekking in the area but above all for the visit of the stunning Mount Kelimutu.
+Our day ends up in the small village of Moni, the base for trekking in the area and the visit to the stunning Mount Kelimutu.

-At 4 a.m. we are ready to climb up the Mount Kelimutu, located at 1600 meters and known for its famous 3 color crater lakes: turquoise, dark green and black.
+At 4 am, we are ready to climb up Mount Kelimutu, located at 1600 meters and known for its famous 3 crater lakes that present 3 different colours: turquoise, dark green and black.

-The colors of the Lakes have changed several times dramatically over the last years because of the minerals inside their water.
-Kelimutu means the “Boiling Mountain” and according to the legend, the souls of those who died at a young age live in the Tiwu Nuwa Muri Koo Fai, the largest of the three and that change the color between turquoise and blue.
+The colour of the Lakes has changed several times dramatically over the last years because of the high concentrations of minerals inside their waters.
+Kelimutu means the “Boiling Mountain“, and according to the legend, the souls of those who die at a young age live in the Tiwu Nuwa Muri Koo Fai, the largest of the three and that change the colour between turquoise and blue.

-In Tiwu Ata Polo is where the bewitched souls rest and it‘s changed the color between dark green and dark red, whereas the Tiwu Ata Mbupu is the resting place for the elderly souls with its black watercolor.
+Tiwu Ata Polo is where the evil souls rest and it‘s changed the colour between dark green and dark red, whereas the Tiwu Ata Mbupu is the resting place for the elderly souls with its black watercolour.

-The path to reach the viewpoint for the sunrise is nothing so challenging and it takes around 30-40 minutes.
-When the clouds on the 3 crater lakes disappear pushed by the wind, the view is really stunning.
+The path to reach the viewpoint for the sunrise is nothing so challenging, and it takes around 30-40 minutes.
+When the clouds over the 3 crater lakes disappear pushed by the wind, the view is stunning.

-Back to the car, we continue our trip toward Maumere passing through the Sikka village, famous for its traditional ikat-weaving and the old church dating from the end of 19 century and having a stop for relaxing on the wonderful Koka Beach.
+Back to the car, we continue our trip toward Maumere passing through the Sikka village, famous for its traditional ikat-weaving and the old church dating from the end of 19 century and having a stop on the marvellous and wild Koka Beach.

-My time in Flores Island is almost done, in the early afternoon the flight from Maumere to Bali is waiting for me.
-It was an amazing trip and with no doubt, during a tour around Indonesia, it’s worth visiting this beautiful island and its incredible wonders.
+My tour on Flores Island is almost done.
+I’m ready to catch the flight from Maumere to Bali is waiting for me.
+It was a fantastic trip, and without a doubt, during a tour around Indonesia, it’s worth visiting this beautiful island and its incredible wonders.

 2) How to plan the tour

 I arranged my trip a few months in advance looking for a local agency on the web.
-After contacting some of them, I chose Komodoblessing adventure.
+After contacting some of them, I chose Komodo Blessing Adventure.
 The owner, Mr. Maxi, was always punctual and accurate in his answer.
-Of course also very patient because I’m really demanding when I arrange my trips.
-I had 3 days trip around Komodo National Park, then 5 days through Flores Island.
+Of course, also very patient because I’m demanding when I arrange my trips.
+I spent 3 days around Komodo National Park, then 5 days through Flores Island.

-Other tour operators I found in Labuan Bajo
+Other tour operators that I found in Labuan Bajo:

-If you have time and you decide to do the trip on your own, you can catch the local buses or rent a car.
+If you have time and you decide to make the trip on your own, you can catch the local buses or rent a car.

-Rent a car: In my experience, I noticed that the roads aren’t in the best condition.
-There’s also a lot of hills, curvy mountain roads, sharp corners, and the locals are known for driving fast.
-Last but not least is the most expensive option.
+Rental car: I could see that the roads aren’t in the best condition.
+There are also a lot of hills, curvy mountain roads, and sharp corners, and the locals are known for driving fast.
+Last but not least, is the most expensive option.